puppetlabs/go-libs/README.md

 ## Linting and Formatting

-We use the linter aggregator [golangci-lint](https://golangci-lint.run/).
+This project uses the linter aggregator [golangci-lint](https://golangci-lint.run/).

-`golangci-lint` cannot be installed as a Go package currently.
-It should instead be installed separately, such as using Homebrew.
+Currently, `golangci-lint` cannot be reliably installed as a Go package.
+It should be installed using an alternative method, such as Homebrew.

 Run `make install-tools` from the project root to install development tools.